KUNAL-GADE/SQL-PROJECT/README.md

 * *This project was done as a task for an internship.*
 * *Wherein, I was assigned a task to calculate marks and percentage for the subjects mentioned like Science and Math.*
+* *I used 'CASE' and 'PARTITION' statement, which helped me create differnet results.*
 * *Although task was little difficult but got to learn a lot of things from this project.*
 * *This is my little achievement in the data analytics industry.*